kedi-lang/kedi-zed/docs/KEDI_DSL.md

 ### Program Structure

 A Kedi program consists of:
+- **Imports and exports**: Explicit module boundaries for sharing procedures, types, and values across `.kedi` files
 - **Template lines**: Free text with embedded substitutions and outputs
 - **Procedures**: Reusable named blocks of code
 - **Assignments**: Variable initialization and storage